 Imaging (detector) plane of spectrometer with and without astignatism correction.
 A. Ariel spectrometer B. Same design w/o astigmatism correction.
 C. Design with 600 g/mm (typical for small spectrometers) w/o astigmatism correction

 Spherical mirrors spectrometers can have significant astigmatism that is not corrected by Czerny-Turner design.
 Astigmatism means that a point at the entrance slit becomes a line at the imaging plane (on the detector).
 This results in the loss of light and increased scattering potential.
 Essentially, in case of oblique incidence, spherical mirror has different focus in sagittal and tangential planes.
 Astigmatism can be corrected using a cylindrical lens or torroid mirror.
 Torroid mirror is a cleaner but more expensive solution.
-This correction increases light collection 3x to 4x.
-It also decrease the coma across the spectrum – this is important for clean symmetrical peaks in spectroscopic data.
+This correction increases light collection 4x-5x.
+It also decreases the coma across the spectrum – this is important for clean symmetrical peaks in spectroscopic data.